klanchman/homebridge-logi-circle-controls/README.md

     "name": "<Optional: the desired name of the recording switch | Default: 'Recording'>", "disabled": true /* Optional: set to true to disable this switch | Default: true */ },
+  "nightVisionMode": {
+    "name": "<Optional: the desired name of the night vision mode switch | Default: 'Night Vision'>", "disabled": true /* Optional: set to true to disable this switch | Default: true */ },
+  "nightVisionIR": {
+    "name": "<Optional: the desired name of the night vision IR switch | Default: 'Night IR'>", "disabled": true /* Optional: set to true to disable this switch | Default: true */ }
 }
 ```